aterzis-google/data-plan-api/mobile_data_plan_api_v4_2.md

      "currentmaxRate": integer,  // in kbits per second (opt.)
      "remainingTime": integer,   // time-based remaining
                                  // usage, in minutes (opt.)
+     "remainingBalanceLevel": string,
+                                // coarse account balance level (opt.)
+                                // Possible values:
+                                // Zero bytes left in the plan module.
+                                // "REMAINING_DATA_ZERO"
+                                // Can be used to show an "almost out of
+                                // data" promotion.
+                                // "REMAINING_DATA_LOW",
+                                // Data level is high, do nothing.                                                                                             // "REMAINING_DATA_HIGH"
+                                // Exactly one of the "remainingBytes",
+                                // "remainingTime", and "balanceLevel"
+                                // should be included in the response.
      "quotaBytes": integer,      // package quota in bytes (opt.)
                                  // for unlimited plan, set to 2^63-1.
      "quotaMinutes": integer,    // package quota in minutes (opt.)